Kalloorkkad

-Kallorkkad (കല്ലൂർക്കാട്) is a village in Ernakulam district, in the Indian state of Kerala.
+Kallorkkad is a village in Ernakulam district, in the Indian state of Kerala.
+It is a panchayath and it has minor towns such as Nakapuzha, and Kaloor.
 Most of its people are either farmers or engaged in small-scale business.

 Location

 Kalloorkkad is situated in Muvattupuzha taluk of Kerala State, 13 km from Muvattupuzha, 12 km from Thodupuzha, and 5 km from Vazhakulam.
-Kalloorkkad village is located on the border of Ernakulam district very near to the Idukki district.
-The economy reliant on agriculture, and the main cultivations are rubber and pineapple.
-The village is well connected with towns like Thodupuzha, Muvattupuzha and Kothamangalam through local bus transport and there are some KSRTC buses also present.
+Kalloorkkad village is located on the border of Ernakulam district, very near the Idukki district.
+The economy is reliant on agriculture, and the main cultivations are rubber and pineapple.
+The village is well connected with towns like Thodupuzha, Muvattupuzha and Kothamangalam through local bus transport, and there are some KSRTC buses also present.

 Demographics

+As of 2001 census, it had a population of 12838 with 6460 males and 6378 females.
+The village is mainly made up of Syrian Catholic Christians and Hindus.
+Muslims are very rare compared to other nearby places.

+Education

+There are three high schools, two upper primary schools and one higher secondary school.